 I convinced my publisher (Penguin Random House) to make a limited number of advance copies available to early readers.
-If you preorder today, you’ll get an advance copy right away so you can start applying the concepts immediately.
+If you preorder today, you’ll get an advance copy immediately so you can start applying the concepts immediately.
 The final packaged version will be shipped to your doorstep in June.

-2. You’ll get an insiders view on applying the concepts in the book
+2. You’ll get an insiders to view on applying the concepts in the book

 Launching a book is no different from launching any other product.
 I am writing, marketing, and launching Scaling Lean using much the same process as my last book — by using every idea in the book.

-As an early access reader, you’ll get backstage access to every strategy and experiment we test towards achieving our stretch goal of selling 100,000 copies.
-I will be rolling all this learning into a standalone e-book: “Journey to 100,000 copies” that you’ll also receive as a bonus.
+As an early access reader, you’ll get backstage access to every strategy and experiment we test toward achieving our stretch goal of selling 100,000 copies.
+I will be rolling all this learning into a standalone e-book: “Journey to 100,000 copies,” that you’ll also receive as a bonus.

 3. Finally, your preorder will have a huge impact

 Preorders drive how much support retailers give a book.
-This is turn helps drive the reach and impact of a book.
+This in turn, helps drive the reach and impact of a book.
 If you have benefitted from my work in the last seven years, I would greatly appreciate your help.

-Thank you for last seven years (yes time flies).
+Thank you for the last seven years (yes, time flies).